aufheben/Y86/README.md

-The workflow of simulator is straightforward: the program (.ybo file) is first loaded into RAM, then the user could either hit Enter to step over the instructions, or type `run` to execute the program and inspect the CPU states.
+The workflow of simulator is straightforward: the program (.ybo file) is first loaded into RAM, then the user could either hit Enter to step over the instructions, or type `run` to execute the program and observe the final CPU states.
 Use `x/N ADDR` (borrowed from GDB) to examine N bytes of memory at addresses ADDR. `reset` will reset the CPU states as well as the memory.

 To execute an instruction, the `step` function takes an old CpuState and returns a new